Biden now says US will have enough vaccine for every adult by the end of May | NewsChannel 3-12

 The planned partnership was first reported by The Washington Post.

 The US Food and Drug Administration granted emergency use authorization to the Johnson & Johnson vaccine on Saturday, and the US Centers for Disease Control and Prevention recommended it for adults age 18 and older.
-The vaccine’s distribution is already underway and first shots are expected Tuesday.
+The vaccine’s distribution is already underway and the first shots occurred Tuesday in Ohio.

 Two Covid-19 vaccines from Pfizer/BioNTech and Moderna have already been authorized for emergency use in the United States by the FDA.
 Unlike those vaccines, Johnson & Johnson’s vaccine only requires one shot.